 You can find specific details about the curriculum and other information on our various emphases in the Graduate Catalog for Drama Therapy on our website.

-Our faculty has published books and articles in professional journals and has held national leadership positions in professional associations over the past several years.
+Our faculty has published books and articles in professional journals and have held national leadership positions in professional associations.

 Production facilities include:

-- a 125 seat theatre for student written and directed productions.
-Many of our Drama Therapy graduate students have been successful directors and playwrights in our second stage season.
+- a 125-seat theatre (The Purple Masque Theatre) for student written and directed productions.
+Drama Therapy graduate students have been successful directors and playwrights in our second stage season.

 Our main stage season includes five productions a year, plus three to four plays in the Purple Masque Theatre for the second stage.

 Graduate Teaching Assistantships

 - Fundamentals of Acting,

 - Scene Shop,